casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 :::note

 - We are versioning the contract package, not the contract.
 The contract is always at a set version, and it is the package that specifies the contract version to be used
-- The contract file name could differ from the base contract since the contract package hash connects the contract's versions after compiling to Wasm
+- The Wasm file name of the new contract could differ from the old contract; after sending the deploy to the network, the contract package hash connects the different contract versions

 :::